br5555/OpenCV_install/README.md

 * [OpenCV Viz](examples/cpp/opencv/viz): a basic OpenCV Viz application with an axis widget and a cube widget.
 * [PHP Form](examples/php/form): a basic PHP form with JavaScript preprocessing.

+run .sh script with bash ./"name of file"